You must be a certified diver with good diving skills to attend this workshop.

 JOIN BONNIE PELNAR DIETZ FOR THE

-22nd Annual Underwater Photo Workshop and Contest
+23rd Annual Cozumel Underwater Photo Workshop and Contest

-10 Nights at Scuba Club Cozumel
+10 Nights

 Moral Eel and Banded Coral ShrimpThis workshop is designed for the underwater photographer who wants to take better pictures.
 No camera is too big or too small and all skill levels are invited.